-Garcon Point Ecosystem (Figure 2)
+Garcon Point Ecosystem

-This proposed land acquisition project contains most of the Garcon Point Peninsula, which borders Pensacola, Escambia, East and Blackwater bays.
+The Priority Fee Simple or Less Than Fee Simple acquisition area contains a portion of the Garcon Point Peninsula, which borders Pensacola, Escambia, East and Blackwater bays (see Figure 6.2).
 The project area is largely undeveloped and includes a variety of natural communities that are in good to excellent condition.
 The entire tract provides considerable protection to the water quality of the surrounding estuary, as well as harboring a number of rare and endangered species.